 Important for your stay:

-- Arrival: Only possible by prior arrangement by phone.
+- Arrival: only possible by prior arrangement by phone.

-- Payment: Cash only on site.
+- Payment: cash only on site.

 Enjoy your stay.